blwh/blwh.github.io/cv.md

 **From 2020** co-responsible for the courses "Modelling and Simulation" and "Modelling the Dynamics of Living Systems"

-**From 2020** head of planning, supervising and examining practical labs on "Mekanik och energifysik"

 **From 2016** head of planning, supervising and examining computer labs on "Foundations in Electromagnetism", "Electrodynamics" and "Advanced Fluid Mechanics"

+**2020-2024** head of planning, supervising and examining practical labs on "Mekanik och energifysik"

+**2016-2022** head of planning, supervising and examining computer labs on "Electrodynamics"

 ### Service to the profession